Ask us a question or join our mailing list

 By integrating modules from both universities and providing exposure to UK and Dutch healthcare systems, you’ll gain a unique perspective that will broaden your ability to tackle diverse health challenges.

-Learn in the UK and the Netherlands, gaining insights from two leading European institutions.
+Study in both the UK and the Netherlands, gaining insights from two leading European healthcare systems.

-Aligned with WHO and NHS priorities, preparing you for emerging careers in health.
+Aligned with the WHO and NHS priorities, preparing you for impactful careers in health policy, analytics, and leadership.

 A programme designed on future health needs